GrahamJamesKeane/UberSaw/README.md

 ## Other Platforms
 This oscillator was designed specifically for the Nu:Tekt NTS-1.
 The program has been tested on the Minilogue XD, and while the program functions its behaviour is not as intended.
 Based on this I currently recommend that this program only be used on the NTS-1 Nu:Tekt.

-Note: This is currently untested on the Prologue.